selnaydinn/enterprise-ai-rag/README.md

 ## Running the Application
 * Clone the repository and configure your .env file with your LLM API keys.
 * Spin up the containers: docker-compose up --build
-* Spin up the backend: cd rag-frontend
-*                      npm run dev
+* Spin up the backend: 1. cd rag-frontend, 2. npm run dev

 * Frontend UI: http://localhost:3000